Seahawks1013/242studentslabs/labs/lab6.md

 **Q1.** What value always sits at `h[1]` after every insertion, regardless of the order keys arrive?
 Why does the heap property guarantee this?

-> Your answer:
+> Your answer: The maximum value in the heap will always be at h[1] after each insertion.
+If a different key arrives, then the array is rearranged so the largest value is at h[1].
+The max-heap property states that each node's key should be greater than each of the childrens key, which is why h[1] will always hold the maximum.

 **Q2.** When 20 is inserted, it sifts all the way to the root.
 Trace the swaps by hand using the formula `parent = i / 2` starting from the index where 20 lands.
 Do the printed swaps match your calculation?

-> Your answer:
+> Your answer: Yes, the printed swaps match my calculation.
+For step one i=5, parents =5/2; it will be compared against index 2 (7).
+Since 20 is bigger than 7, they switch indexes.
+Index 2 is then compared to index 1, where 20 is bigger than the value 15.

 **Q3.** `extractMax` moves the *last* element in the array to the root before sifting down.
 Why the last element specifically?
 What structural property of a complete binary tree makes this the correct choice?

-> Your answer:
+> Your answer:  A heap must stay in a binary tree at all times( fills left to right, bottom to top).
+The only node that can be deleted without messing up the shape is the very last one in the array.
+Grabbing a value from the top of the array will result in sifting, and grabbing an element from the middle will result in a hole.

 **Q4.** The heap has 8 nodes, so its height is ⌊log₂ 8⌋ = 3.
 From Table 1b, did any extraction require more than 3 sift-down swaps?
 Explain why this bound holds.
+The maximum number of swaps than can be make equals the height of the tree;

-> Your answer:
+> Your answer: No, from table 1b, the maximum observed was 2 sift-down swaps (less than 3 swaps).

 ---